Unicon/shib-cas-authn3/README.md

 Servlet Container Configuration
 -------------------------------------------------------------

-Here's how you do the cross-context enablement in Tomcat:
+Here's how you do the cross-context enablement in Tomcat 6:

 * Enable Tomcat's *crosscontext* in `$CATALINA_HOME/conf/context.xml`